Electronic waste: Quantity

 E-waste is considered the "fastest-growing waste stream in the world".
 A study in 2024 highlights that nearly 62 million tons are generated globally every year with only 22.3% formally documented as being collected and recycled, with the rest often processed informally in developing countries, posing serious health and environmental risks.
-An estimated $62 Billion USD of key raw materials are lost annualy, due to inadequate recycling efforts.
+An estimated US$62 billion of key raw materials are lost annually, due to inadequate recycling efforts.

-Rapid changes in technology, constant innovation, changes in media (tapes, software, MP3), falling prices, and planned obsolescence have resulted in a fast-growing surplus of electronic waste around the globe.
-Truly circular technical solutions are very limited, but in most cases, a legal framework, a collection, logistics, and other services need to be implemented before a technical solution can be applied.
+Rapid technological change, constant innovation, shifts in media (tapes, software, MP3s), falling prices, and planned obsolescence have resulted in a rapidly growing surplus of electronic waste worldwide.
+Truly circular technical solutions are very limited, but in most cases, a legal framework, collection, logistics, and other services need to be in place before a technical solution can be applied.

-Display units (CRT, LCD, LED monitors), processors (CPU, GPU, or APU chips), memory (DRAM or SRAM), and audio components have different useful lives.
-Processors are most frequently out-dated (by software no longer being optimized) and are more likely to become "e-waste" while display units are most often replaced while working without repair attempts, due to changes in wealthy nation appetites for new display technology.
-This problem could potentially be solved with modular smartphones (such as the Phonebloks concept).
-These types of phones are more durable and have the technology to change certain parts of the phone making them more environmentally friendly.
-Being able to simply replace the part of the phone that is broken will reduce e-waste.

 An estimated 50 million tons of e-waste are produced each year.
 The USA discards 30 million computers each year and 100 million phones are disposed of in Europe each year.
 The Environmental Protection Agency estimates that only 15–20% of e-waste is recycled, the rest of these electronics go directly into landfills and incinerators.